MantasG6/learning-notes/learning_notes.md

   name: dev
 ```

+Namespaces can also be **changed** using NamespaceTransformer instead

 ### Adding labels
 You can add label to all objects (resources) metadata or make **common** labels, that will be applied to not only the metadata, but the selectors and the templates
 ```